ZapySolo/LendingClubCaseStudy/README.md

-# Project Name
+# Lending Club Case Study
-> Outline a brief description of your project.
+> Project done by Nikhil Patil and Nimesh Joshi

 ## Table of Contents